 The General Fund

-The General Fund covers the overall expenses of the ministry; food, shelter and clothes for Avram and Ruti; ministry needs (e.g. witnessing tools, postage, biblical books to read, and Bibles to give out to those searching for God's Truth, etc.); tithes for needy Americans; giving to the poor in Israel, as well as funds for our 104 orphans in Kenya and their pastor/caretakers.
+The General Fund covers the overall expenses of the ministry; food, shelter and clothes for Avram and Ruti; car maintenance and insurance, ministry needs (e.g. witnessing tools, postage, biblical books to read, and Bibles to give out to those searching for God's Truth, etc.); tithes for needy Americans; giving to the poor in Israel, as well as funds for our 103 orphans in Kenya and their pastor/caretakers.
 Financially, we give to whomever we see has a need, as our Lord leads.
-There are people we help every month, some we help intermittently, and some we give to only one time.
+There are people we help on an on-going basis, some we help intermittently, and some we give to only once.
 We desire to serve people in whatever way we can, and helping with money for food and clothes, as well as sharing the Great News about Messiah Yeshua, are two of those ways.
-The financial figures below represent all the money received in the last 16 years (2000-2015) and what we have given to Jews and Gentiles in need (more than 27% of all the funds we have received).
+The financial figures below represent all the money received in the last 17 years (2000-2016) and what we have given to Jews and Gentiles in need (more than 27% of all the funds we have received).

 The Israeli Fund

-Having lived in Israel for 16 years, Avram and Ruti, his wife, know some Israelis who have families that aren't always able to feed their children.
-Since the year 2000 The Seed of Abraham has given more than $173,000 to Israelis in need.
+Having lived in Israel for 16 years (until April 2013), Avram and Ruti know some Israelis who aren't always able to feed their children.
+Since the year 2000 The Seed of Abraham has given more than $182,000 to Israelis in need.

 This is Hoshen.
 Her name signifies the 12 jewel laden breastplate of the High Priest of Israel.
-We've been financially helping her Mom and Dad and her two sisters to eat and pay their rent, etc., since before she was born.
+We've been financially helping her Mom and Dad (Sagit and Ilan) and her two sisters to eat and pay their rent, etc., since before she was born.

 This is Ilan holding his newborn daughter Geffen.
 Her name means "grape vine."
 Isn't that beautiful?
-Ilan is the father of Hoshen.
+Ilan is also father to Hoshen and Oriyan.

 ““Comfort!
 Yes, comfort My people!” says your God.
 “Speak kindly to Jerusalem and cry out to her